fsfe/forms/README.md

 This will confirm an e-mail address if using double opt-in.
 The following parameters are supported:

- * confirm (required)
+ * id (required)

-The value for confirm is generated automatically by the forms system.
+The id is generated automatically by the forms system.
 You should never need to generate this URL yourself.

 ### Supported parameters for each registered application user